 A misconception some large shippers have is that only national carriers are properly equipped to handle the size and scope of their freight demand.
 This is easy to misconstrue when comparing a full-network map of a shipper with that of a national carrier, but if you drill down to a localized level, more granular optimization opportunities emerge.
 National carriers may have a wider reach, but even if they service a certain lane, it may not fit into their network naturally.

-Small to medium-sized carriers with a focus on regional service are often a good fit because they have active networks that surround a handful of key lanes.
-National carriers may be willing to send trucks to these areas, but this often comes with added cost to pull a vehicle out of denser network volume.
+Small to medium-sized carriers with a focus on regional service are often a good fit because they have very active networks that surround a handful of key lanes.
+National carriers may be willing to send trucks to these areas, but this often comes with added costs to pull a vehicle out of denser network volume.

 No matter what carrier selection strategy is put in place, it must be continuously monitored and adjusted as shipper and carrier networks change.
-Understanding the common pitfalls and oversights that occur throughout the carrier process is the first step to forging a strategic plan that makes the most optimally functioning transportation ecosystem a reality.
+Understanding the common pitfalls and oversights that occur throughout the carrier selection process is the first step to forging a strategic plan that makes the most optimally functioning transportation ecosystem a reality.